open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 possible, it is recommended to create the "Settle" span as a child of the "Deliver" span.

-"Settle" spans should link to "Create" or "Publish" spans of the messages that are settled, when possible.
+"Settle" spans should link to creation context of the messages that are settled, when possible.

 No settlement span should be created for "fire-and-forget" scenarios, where